 The following released prisoners are those about whom nothing is known:

 “ARB 2” refers to the second round of Administrative Review Boards.
-The transcripts of these hearings, released by the Pentagon in September 2007 (after I completed The Guantánamo Files) can be found here, under the heading “Administrative Review Board (ARB) Documents — Round Two” and the sub-heading “Transcripts and Certain Documents from Administrative Review Boards (ARB) Round Two (held at Guantánamo in 2006).”
+The transcripts of these hearings, released by the Pentagon in September 2007 (after I completed The Guantánamo Files) can be found on the same Pentagon page as linked to above, under the heading “Administrative Review Board (ARB) Documents –- Round Two” and the sub-heading “Transcripts and Certain Documents from Administrative Review Boards (ARB) Round Two (held at Guantánamo in 2006).”
 Also included are the Unclassified Summaries for all the second round ARB hearings, under the sub-heading “Summaries of Detention-Release Factors for Administrative Review Boards (ARB) Round Two (held at Guantánamo),” which are referred to in the Notes as “ARB 2 Factors,” and below these are heavily redacted documents explaining decisions relating to the release or transfer of detainees.
-Below each sub-section is a link to a detailed and very useful index.
+Also included are links to detailed and very useful indexes.

-The documents released in September 2007 also augment the information contained in previously released documents.
-The first section, “Combatant Status Review Tribunal (CSRT) Documents,” contains all the Unclassified Summaries from the CSRT process (with names and ISN numbers), 517 of which were previously issued without names or numbers (see “CSRB” above).
-References to these documents in the Notes are labeled as “CSRT Factors.”
-Also reproduced are the previously issued CSRT transcripts (see “CSRT” above), and the detainees’ habeas petitions.
-The second section, “Administrative Review Board (ARB) Documents — Round One,” contains the previously issued ARB transcripts (see “ARB” above) and all the Unclassified Summaries from the first round ARBs, instead of the limited number released in 2006 (see “ARB Factors” above).
-References to these documents in the Notes are labeled “ARB Factors Sep 07.”
+The documents released in September 2007 also augmented the information contained in previously released documents.
+This release has now been incorporated into the Pentagon page linked to above, but in the Notes above there are references to all the Unclassified Summaries from the CSRT process (with names and ISN numbers) — only 517 of which had been previously issued without names or numbers (see “CSRB” above) — which were included in this release of documents, and references to these documents are labeled as “CSRT Factors.”
+This release also included all the Unclassified Summaries from the first round ARBs, instead of the limited number released in 2006 (see “ARB Factors” above), and references to these documents in the Notes are labeled “ARB Factors Sep 07.”
 Also included are heavily redacted documents explaining decisions relating to the release or transfer of detainees.
-Below each sub-section, in both sets of documents, are links to detailed and very useful indexes, as with the second round ARB documents.

 “ISN” refers to “Internment Serial Numbers,” the unique number assigned to each prisoner in Guantánamo.
 A list of the 558 prisoners (identified by name, nationality and ISN) who went through the CSRT process can be found here.
 A list of 759 prisoners, including the 201 released or transferred before the CSRT process began (identified by name, nationality, date and place of birth and ISN), can be found here.